macleen/bulk-sms-sender/readme.md

 Well, not this time.

 This plugin is built on a solid mini-framework that brings modern PHP practices into WordPress development, offering a clean and scalable structure.

+RxJs reactive patterns is used for the queuing system on the front end

 ---